singuerinc/www/_projects/singuerinc-overlay-app.md

 image_home: "singuerinc--overlay-app"
 www: "https://github.com/singuerinc/overlay"
 priority: "priority-2"
+excerpt: Overlay is an open source application that started as a fun project but soon became an essential tool in my daily workflow.
+It provides a simple yet powerful feature of overlaying images on any application, serving as a guide for achieving pixel-perfect designs.
+Originally developed in ActionScript, I later ported it to Electron, utilizing JavaScript and React.
 ---

 Overlay is an open source application I have developed.
 In the beginning it was just for fun, but rapidly it became a main tool in my daily workflow.